 - Let us know if you have needs or questions about masks or PPE.

-- Check out these tips from the CDC: Improve How Your Mask Protects You
+- Check out these tips from the CDC: Improve How Your Mask Protects You and Types of Masks

 We have clear requirements from the Washington state Office of Superintendent of Public Instruction (OSPI), the state Department of Health and the state Department of Labor and Industries (L&I) regarding personal protective equipment (PPE) based on risk-level.
 All staff will have PPE and guidance available for their risk-level.